Image Credit: iStock Image

 Proper hydration

 Dehydration is a possible complication of fever, so it’s essential to keep the baby well-hydrated.
 For babies younger than 6 months who are breastfeeding, breast milk will hydrate and strengthen the immune system while fighting illness.
 Formula can also help with hydration.
 For older babies, water, clear soups, popsicles, or yogurt can be offered.
 It’s crucial to ensure the baby has tears when crying, a moist mouth, and regular wet diapers.
+Additionally, mothers who take the best prenatal vitamins during pregnancy can help support their baby’s overall health and hydration needs.
 If dehydration is a concern, parents should consult their doctor about ways to keep their child hydrated.

 Parents should avoid using cold baths, ice, or alcohol rubs, as these can cause shivering and potentially worsen the situation.
 It’s also important not to overdress the baby, as this may interfere with the body’s natural cooling methods.
 Light clothing and bedding are recommended to keep the child comfortable and cool.